-The hottest are usually the smallest: habanero orange, African bird’s eye and Scotch bonnet.
 Green chillies are unripe, so usually aren’t as hot as red ones.
-The active ingredient is capsaicin, most of which comes from the seeds and the veins.
-So if you prefer your chilli milder, try a green one and remove the seeds before chopping.
+The active ingredient is capsaicin, most of which comes from the white placenta to which the seeds attach to.
+If you prefer your chilli milder, try a green one and remove the seeds and placenta before chopping.
 Wash your hands well afterwards as the burn can linger.

-Chilli can be irritating if taken in excess.
-Extremely hot ones can burn the inside of the mouth and can also be irritating when excreted.
-A glass of full cream milk or yoghurt side dish such as cucumber raita can help soothe the bite.
+Chilli can be irritating if consumed in excess.
+Extremely hot chillies can burn the inside of the mouth and can also be irritating when excreted.
+A glass of full cream milk or a yoghurt side dish such as cucumber raita can help soothe the bite.
 The casein in milk pulls the capsaicin away from nerve-receptor sites to ease the burning sensation.
-If you have any pre-existing medical condition, ask your doctor if it’s okay to eat hot chilli.
-Or if you can’t stomach the heat, ask them about capsaicin supplements.
+If you have any pre-existing medical condition, always ask your doctor if it’s okay to eat hot chilli.

 The Scoville Scale is a measurement of the pungency (spicy heat) of chili peppers, such as the jalapeño, the ghost pepper, and the world’s current hottest pepper—the Carolina Reaper, or other spicy foods as reported in Scoville Heat Units (SHU), a function of capsaicin concentration.
 Capsaicin is one of many related chemicals, collectively called capsaicinoids.
 The scale is named after its creator, American pharmacist Wilbur Scoville.
 His method, devised in 1912, is known as the Scoville Organoleptic Test.